How to develop a business model based on sustainability goals

 So, what should a business consider when developing a business model based on sustainability goals?

-Creating a sustainable strategy
+Create a sustainable strategy

 The first step is to see where your company stands.
 Study hypothetical risks such as disrupted supply chains or rising insurance costs to labour challenges.
 Assess opportunities while playing on your organisation’s strengths.